 3. Update your LinkedIn account.
 LinkedIn can be a very powerful tool during your search if you use it correctly.
 Make sure it is updated with all pertinent information and skills, and ask current connections to introduce you to potential contacts in the industry you want a job in.

-4. Research potential employers so that you have a better idea who you may want to work for.
-During interviews it is also helpful to talk about why you would be a good asset for that particular company.
+4. Research potential employers so that you have a better idea of who you may want to work for.
+During interviews, it is also helpful to talk about why you would be a good asset for that particular company.